UNDP-Accelerator-Labs/Financial-inclusion-toolkit/3_Save/ssd.md

  - 10,000 for capacity building trainings.

 **People**.
-The teams involved in this journey included:
+The required roles for this experiment include:

-1. Community mobilizer/local partner (implementing partner/CSO to do financial literacy and mobilization for the community) who knows the community to lead community immersion
+ - Community mobilizer/local partner.
+This implementing partner, most likely a CSO, will have deep community ties so it can lead the community immersion, mobilize the community, and conduct financial literacy training.
-2. **Interpreter**, depending on where you are.
+ - Interpreter.
+The interpreter will ease communications between the implementing team and the community, if needed.
-3. **A technical counterpart**; a software developer who has soft skills and understands the community.
+ - Technical counterpart.
+A software developer who has soft skills and understands the community.
-4. **Team of researchers**; to reveal insights (volunteers)
+ - Research team.
+These research volunteers can document insights. [double check]
-5. Data analyst: To make sense of data collected, instrumental in designing the survey tools used
+ - Data analyst.
+The data analyst will design the survey tools and process the data collected.
-6. Technical Support: Activity/project lead
+ - Technical Support.
+The technical support lead with support the project lead. [double check]

 **Context**: